techidaily/site-win11-tips/source/_posts/how-to-fix-the-directx-setup-couldnt-download-the-file-error-on-windows.md

  The .NET framework must be fully functional for DirectX to be installed successfully.
 If it isn't installed (which is highly unlikely) or has gone corrupted, you will encounter unforeseen issues installing new Windows components and running existing applications.

- To ensure you have the framework installed on your device, refer to our guide on[installing the .NET framework](https://www.makeuseof.com/windows-10-install-net-framework-version-35/) .
+ To ensure you have the framework installed on your device, refer to our guide on [installing the .NET framework](https://www.makeuseof.com/windows-10-install-net-framework-version-35/) .
 This guide describes how to check if the framework is installed and, if not, how to install it.

  If the framework is already installed, you should repair it once.
 This step will prevent corrupted framework files from causing problems when installing DirectX.
 Need help repairing it?
-Check out our guide on[how to repair the .NET framework on Windows](https://www.makeuseof.com/windows-repair-net-framework/) .
+Check out our guide on [how to repair the .NET framework on Windows](https://www.makeuseof.com/windows-repair-net-framework/) .

 ## 7\.
 Install DirectX Using DXSetup

  If you employ the above fixes properly, your DirectX setup should install successfully without any problems.
 If you encounter the same error again, try this simple trick:

-1. Go to the[Microsoft website](https://www.microsoft.com/en-pk/download/details.aspx?id=8109) and download DirectX End-User Runtimes (June 2010).
+1. Go to the [Microsoft website](https://www.microsoft.com/en-pk/download/details.aspx?id=8109) and download DirectX End-User Runtimes (June 2010).
 2. After that, create a new folder on your Windows desktop and name it whatever you want.
 ![Create and Rename the New Folder on Windows Desktop](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/5-create-and-rename-the-new-folder-on-windows-desktop.jpg)
 3. Then, go to the folder where you downloaded DirectX.